 In accordance with SIP-4672, the class attendance policy is determined by each instructor and plainly stated to each student in the course syllabus.
 Regular class attendance is necessary for successful academic work.

-Students receiving federal financial aid and/or Veteran's Educational Benefits who register for and never attend classes may be responsible for repayment of funds.
+Students receiving Veteran's Educational Benefits who register for and never attend classes may be responsible for repayment of funds.